cleavera/skimp/readme.md

 ### Example

-A full working example can be found in the example module, the test module also contains integration tests which describe all the behaviour currently available.
+A full working example can be found in the quickstart module, the test module also contains integration tests which describe all the behaviour currently available.
+For an example running from a function app checkout the azure module.

 ```typescript
 import { init } from '@skimp/quickstart';